ass-sudo/hypr-conf/README.md

 <h1 align="center">My first Hyprland config on Arch Linux</h1>

-#### This is my first configuration on hyprland.
+<h3 align="center">This is my first configuration on hyprland.
 I'm not particularly skilled at programming, but I tried to make it very optimized and user-friendly.
 I posted it on GitHub mainly for myself, so that I could use it on different distributions without any problems.
 I'm not sure if anyone else will use it, but I would be very happy if they did.
 At the moment, rofi and mako are not configured.
 I'm not sure if I will update the config in the future, but there will definitely be some minor updates in the near future.
-I hope you can install it and enjoy it, good luck!
+I hope you can install it and enjoy it, good luck!</h3>

 <h1 align="center">Screenshot</h1>